gumpu/CleanDataProject/CodeBook.md

 This dataset is based on the dataset "Human Activity Recognition Using Smartphones Dataset Version 1.0" that can be found at: <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

-This dataset contains an aggregated subset of the data from the original dataset.
+It is an aggregated subset of the data from this original dataset.

-The following steps were performed:
+The following steps were performed to derive this dataset:

 1. From both the training- and test set the features and labels were combined (variables from the X and y dataset).